 Reuben Saltzman

-It’s time to get your house ready for winter.
-Do it now while the weather is nice.
+Fall is officially here, so it’s time to get your house ready for winter.
 We’ve compiled a comprehensive list of fall maintenance items to help you remember everything you’re supposed to do as a Minnesota homeowner.

 I’m also including a podcast episode where we discuss most of the stuff on our list in-depth.